 COVID-19 PROCEDURE: The Permit Center is closed to the public effective March 17, 2020.
 To continue services while protecting the health of customers and employees, Permit Center staff will work remotely to conduct plan review and other essential services.
 Inspections have been temporarily suspended.
 Please view our Remote Procedures page for details and instructions.

-The overall mission of the San José Fire Department is "To serve the community by protecting life, property, and the environment through prevention and response."
-The Bureau of Fire Prevention (BFP) contributes to this mission through its primary focus on key areas of responsibility that include; public education and outreach services, investigation of fires to determine cause and origin, and code compliance activities such as plan review and inspection.
+The San José Fire Department's mission is "To serve the community by protecting life, property, and the environment through prevention and response."
+The Bureau of Fire Prevention contributes to this mission focusing on key areas of responsibility: public education and outreach services; investigation of fires to determine cause and origin; and code compliance activities, such as plan review and inspection.

 - Chapter 17.68 - Hazardous Materials Storage Permit

 - Chapter 17.82 - Fire Safety During Construction